mulesoft-assets/template-sap2sfdc-material-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-This Anypoint Template should serve as a foundation for setting an offline migration of products/materials between Salesforce and SAP.
+This Anypoint Template should serve as a foundation for setting an offline migration of materials/products from SAP to Salesforce.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

-			Template migrates all materials from SAP containing word _BATTERY_ to Salesforce Products.

-			As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Input, Process and On Complete stages.

+The integration is triggered by an HTTP Endpoint that receives the migration request.
+Then it retrieves all materials from SAP containing the word _BATTERY_, transforms them into Salesforce products and passes them to the Batch process.

+During the Process stage, in the first Step the Template will go to Salesforce and query all the existing Products matching the ProductCode for each SAP Material.
+In the following step, the Product will be upserted to Salesforce.

+Finally during the On Complete stage the Template will both output statistics data into the console and send a notification email with the results of the batch execution.

 # Considerations <a name="considerations"/>